nillyr/octoconf/README.md

 ## Disclaimer

 - This tool does not offer any guarantee
-- The authors of this tool cannot be held responsible for the effects caused by the commands made in the checklists.
+- The authors of this tool cannot be held responsible for the effects caused by the commands made in the checklists
 - It is highly recommended to risk assess your checklists on a test virtual machine before using them in production
 - It is highly recommended to manually check each critical configuration of the audited system